peteroupc/peteroupc.github.io/random.md

 - its state length is at least 64 bits, and
 - it either satisfies the _collision resistance_ property or has a period (maximum size of a "random" number cycle) at or close to 2<sup>N</sup>, where N is its state length.

-The high-quality PRNG's state length SHOULD be at least 128 bits, and the PRNG need not be perfectly equidistributed.
+The high-quality PRNG's state length SHOULD be at least 128 bits.

 Every cryptographic RNG is also a high-quality RNG.